Omni Calculator logo

 Each takes me X minutes to respond — Finally, let us know how long on average you spend responding to each of these emails.

 Then, we ask you for a few more details.
-If you give your weight, age, gender, and country, we'll fetch your life expectancy and perform a few further calculations.
+If you give your weight, age, gender, and country, we'll fetch your average life expectancy and retirement age and perform a few further calculations.
+You can also select the last dropdown option for the country variable to enter custom values for your average life expectancy and retirement age.

 Now, you'll see how much time you dedicate to emails every day.
 Surprised?
 Underwhelmed?
 Either way, we think it's worth trying to cut this time by even a little bit.